mpostils99/Pebona/README.md

 # Pebona
 Design and implementation of a responsive website for a real clothing brand called Pebona.
 Made using HTML and CSS.

+Concepts developed in this project:
+- Use of box model attributes.
+- Use of all kind of selectors.
+- Use animations, transformations, opacity and shadow.
+- Use flex and grid.